-In this sortable, searchable table I will keep a running tally of some of the information from the weekly posts on philosophy PhD programs (the posts are linked in the table).
-These posts are planned to run from mid-March 2019 to mid-June 2020, at which point all 135 PhD programs will have been covered.
+In this sortable, searchable table I keep a running tally of some of the information from the weekly posts on philosophy PhD programs (the posts are linked in the table).
+These posts are from mid March 2019 to late June 2020, covering 135 PhD programs.
 For earlier information, see our 2017 infogram.

 Columns from "Mean Rating" to "1st Gen" include all past graduates and current students, whereas columns from "2012-2019 Grads" to "Avg Salary" include only graduates from 2012 to the time of the relevant post.
 A blank space means that there is an insufficient number in that category to report (i.e. fewer than 5).
 Information on the columns is provided below.

 Note: It is currently sorted by student rating and then alphabetically.

 Mean rating refers to ratings provided by survey participants to the question: "How likely would you be to recommend the program from which you obtained or will obtain your PhD to prospective philosophy students?"
 Ratings range from 1 for "definitely would not recommend" to 5 for "definitely would recommend."
 All current students and past graduates with email addresses on file were invited to take the survey (around 70% of all past and current students in the database).
 The average rating given by all current students and past graduates is 4.0 ("somewhat likely").